airbytehq/airbyte/docs/integrations/sources/stripe.md

 ## Setup Guide

 To authenticate the Stripe connector, you need a Stripe Secret Key.
-Although you may use an existing key, we recommend that you create a new key specifically for Airbyte and grant it **Read** priviliges.
-We recommend granting **Read** priviliges to all permissions, and configuring the data you would like to replicate in the connector itself.
+Although you may use an existing key, we recommend that you create a new key specifically for Airbyte and grant it **Read** privileges only.
+We also recommend granting **Read** privileges to all available permissions, and configuring the specific data you would like to replicate in the connector itself.

 ### Create a Stripe Secret Key